-Students from all over the US know that they have to complete 2 years of a world language course to be accepted in a 4 year university.
+Students from all over the US know that they have to complete 2 years of a world language course to be accepted into a 4-year university.
 Many students are finding that they benefit from actually taking three years instead.
-Top tier universities like some Ivy League universities require students to take 3 years minimum.
+Top-tier universities like some Ivy League universities require students to take 3 years minimum.

 Colleen Flaherty from Insider Ed explores Cornell University policy and their decision to require 3 years of a world language.
 Read the full article here, and learn more about LanguageBird’s accredited online language classes.

 Cornell University is “planting a flag for foreign language and international relations.”
 That’s how Tom Pepinsky, associate professor of government and chair of College of Arts and Sciences’ curriculum committee, described its plan to maintain a stringent foreign language requirement: 11 credits, or typically three semesters’ worth of classes in one language for those who don’t already have some language proficiency.
 (Those who do have some proficiency may take one intermediate-level course instead.)